AllLiver/Froggi/README.md

 # Roadmap
 Froggi is an indev project so change is very likley.
-Here are some features/updates planned
+Here are some features/updates planned in no particular order
- - More consistent naming in API and frontend code
- - Web accessible logs
- - Team Colors will change the gradients on index
+ - Jersey colors will reflect the color on the overlay
- - Ui popups for team touchdowns, & scoring
+ - More sports
- - Integretion with easyOCR
+ - Integration with ScoreSight
- - Docker support
+ - Web acsessible logs

 # Tech Stack
  - Rust with Axum in the backend